tomoto/tomotoio/README.md

 * simple.py: Just connects to cubes, identifies themselves with sounds and lights, then disconnects
 * soundeffects.py: Beep the sound effects from #0 to #10
+* notifications.py: Outputs the notifications (positions, button states, motions) to the console.
 * rotate.py: Cube #1 rotates to the direction of cube #2
 * symmetric.py: Cube #1 moves to the point-symmetric position of cube #2
 * circle.py: Cube #1 moves circularly assuming cube #2 as the center